christophermayfield/ai201-project1-unofficial-guide-starter/README.md

      what tradeoffs would you weigh in choosing a different model?
-     Consider: context length limits, multilingual support, accuracy on domain-specific text, latency, and local vs. API-hosted. -->
+     Consider: context length limits, multilingual support, accuracy on domain-specific text, latency, and local vs. API-hosted. --> all-MiniLM-L6-v2
+ This is a good model for this domain because it is a small model that is fast and accurate.
+I will retrieve 10 chunks per query.
+This is a good number because it is enough to get the context of the question, but not too many that it is slow.
+I just don't have a lot of money to spend on this project, so I'm going to stick with the smaller model and retrieve fewer chunks.

 **Model used:**